MileHacker Logo

 Entry Fees and Immigration Procedures

-Visa Application Fee: The B1/B2 visa application fee is $185 USD (at the start OF 2024), also could be different.
+Visa Application Fee: The B1/B2 visa application fee is $185 USD (as of the BEGINNING of 2024), also might be different.
 This fee is non-refundable, even if your application is denied.

 Immigration Procedures upon Arrival

-• Upon arrival at an U.S. Port of entry (like Logan International Airport), all international visitors undergo inspection by U.S. Border control (CBP) officers.
+• Upon arrival at an U.S. Port of entry (like Logan International Airport), all international visitors undergo inspection by U.S. Customs and Border Protection (CBP) officers.

 • This process includes providing fingerprints and a photograph.